Sheep-y/Modnix/README.md

 2. Display mod information to users, such as author and links, with embedded or stand-alone info file.
 3. Mod are placed in their own folder, with optinal config file managed by Modnix.
 4. Declarative mod dependencies and conflicts.
 Opt-in pre-splash loading.
-5. Unified background logger.
-Query function for game version, loader version, and mod versions.
+5. Non-binding api for mod config, unified background logger, query game versions, get mod list etc.

 See the [Wiki](https://github.com/Sheep-y/Modnix/wiki#wiki-wrapper) for mod specs.